GSA/site-scanning-documentation/about/project-management/system-procedures.md

 Specifically, current developers are managed as the `FAS - TTS - Solutions - Site Scanning` team in the GSA GitHub organization.

 Both of the adding and removing processes should be initiated by creating an issue in the project's [issue tracker](https://github.com/GSA/site-scanning/issues).
 Any one can create the issue, but the system owner should be the one who addresses and closes it.
+They directly track the presence and departure of staff, but also receive a monthly separation report to ensure that departing staff are tracked and addressed.

 These accounts are created for developers that need access to contribute code and deploy apps.